Staff

 Cynthia’s career is fueled by an authentic connection to a land ethic that was formed by the habitats and land-uses of Butte County.
 From fishing and hunting, to backyard gardening, to recreating on bike or on foot, the many outdoor activities enjoyed here provide a quality of life closely tied to the land, requiring effective and collaborative stewardship.
 She’s eager to contribute to that stewardship effort.

-Prior projects include a K-12 conservation education program in which university students guided school-aged kids for a walk from their school to open space to learn the art and science of observation and instill a sense of place, coordinating expert-led learning experiences and scientific collecting forays across California, Nevada, and New Zealand, and coordinating CDFW’s onboarding, training needs assessment, and education program for newly-hired scientists statewide.
+Prior projects include a K-12 conservation education program in which university students guided school-aged kids walking from their school to open space to learn the art and science of observation and instill a sense of place, coordinating expert-led learning experiences and scientific collecting forays across California, Nevada, and New Zealand, and coordinating CDFW’s onboarding, training needs assessment, and education program for newly-hired scientists statewide.
 Species she’s inclined to work with include bats and birds, and her favorite habitat is blue oak woodland.

-Hannah Espinosa, Stewardship Director
+Hannah Espinosa, Stewardship & Conservation Director

 Isaiah Babboye, Administrative Assistant/Bookkeeper